deep-learning-prof/ta-guidance-cs656/README.md

 machines.

 This guide provides an overview of the tasks.
 Specific steps for some of the tasks can be found in this repo.

-## Course webpage organization tasks
+## Add students to the course page
 The course page is hosted on Microsoft Teams as a "team" page.
+Students are *not* automatically added to the course page.
+We add them by creating a link to the course page and posting it on the Blackboard page of the course as an "Annoucement".
+The school automatically adds all students to Blackboard.

+To get the link to the course page, follow these steps:
+* Open the course page in Microsoft Teams
+* Click on the three dots next to the name of the couse on the left bar
+* Click on `Get link to team` and then `Copy`.

+To send a Blackboard announcement, complete the following steps:
+* Go to the course page in Blackboard
+* Click on `Annoucements>Create Annoucement`.
+* Add a title to the announcement.
+* Add a message and the link to the Teams course page.
+* Select `Not date restricted`
+* Select ` Send a copy of this announcement immediately`
+* Click `Submit`

+**Your first task is to create a Blackboard announcement with a link to the Teams course**

+This task should be completed *no later than 48 hours before* the scheduled time for the first lecture of the course.

+## Course page organization tasks
-The team page is composed of channels and each channel is formed by tabs.
+The team page is composed of
+channels and each channel is formed by tabs.
 The channels in this course correspond to a topic and they usually have a `Posts`, a `Files`, and a `Video` tab.
 Some channels may have additional tabs to display more resources for the students.